snazzyatoms/ProShield/FAQ.md

 # ❓ ProShield FAQ

 This FAQ covers the most common questions, problems, and solutions for running ProShield.
-If your issue isn’t listed here, please open a GitHub issue or post on the Spigot thread.
+If your issue isn’t listed here, please open a GitHub issue.
 ---

 ## ✅ General